huubaonghihoang/reflective-porfolio-AT/README.md

 ### **what were the challenges I have encountered and how well did I handle them?**

 - i was struggling with using github and starting my reflective portfolio.
 Asking for help from the tutor and my family members assisted me to start my weekly portfolio easily.
-- I aso self-taught github markdown syntax and the basis of Python's coding.
+- I aso self-taught github markdown syntax and the basis of Python's coding. starting something new is always hard, however, I did a pretty good job in researching and asking for help from my family members

 ### **what theory proved to be useful? what have I learnt from this?**